 ‘There’d be umpteen pairs of trainers where they used to take their shoes off before they went up to Roony’s bedroom,’ Keefe remembers.
 ‘If it got too loud we’d bang on the ceiling with a broom and that’d quieten them down for a little while.

 ‘But none of them, none of them ever did anything in here that they shouldn’t have done.
 They were all very respectful, all of them, and I can say that with my hand on my heart ‘cos they was.
 Always.’

-The Keefes have lived in the same flat for 47 years.
+The Keefes have lived in the same flat for several decades.
 Nan has been Bethnal Green her whole life.
 We talk on the Grime Gran ‘set’, which is to say, her living room.
 That’s where the show is filmed, the guest on the sofa and Keefe opposite in a grand black armchair.
 That’s also the setup when we meet.
 She wears fluffy slippers and bright purple eyeshadow and is sharp as a tack.

 Risky Roadz is with us as too.
 They’ve done everything together on Grime Gran.
 It took him years to convince her to do it.
 ‘She’s a natural,’ he says.
 ‘It’s something I’ve seen in her a long time.
 I knew it could be done, that’s why I wanted to do it so much.’

 The show’s success has taken his nan by surprise, but not Risky Roadz.
 He’s always known exactly where to point the camera.
 ‘I know when something’s gonna work.’